bintracker/bintracker/libmdal/docs/schemta.md

 Usage: <pre><b>.db</b> <i>byte [, bytes...]</i></pre>

-Insert one or more 8-bit values at the current origin. `byte` must be a number, single-quoted character, symbol, double-quoted string, or s-expression directive.
+Insert one or more 8-bit values at the current origin. `byte` must be a number, single-quoted character, symbol, double-quoted string, or dot expression.
 Optionally, `bytes...` may be a comma-separated list of byte values.
 Double-quoted strings will be translated to a sequence of bytes representing ASCII values.

 #### .dl

 Usage: <pre><b>.dl</b> <i>long [, longs...]</i></pre>

-Insert one or more 32-bit values. `long` must be a number, symbol, or s-expression directive.
+Insert one or more 32-bit values. `long` must be a number, symbol, or dot expression.
 Optionally, `longs...` may be a comma-separated list of long values.

 #### .ds

 Usage: <pre><b>.ds</b> <i>amount [, fill]</i></pre>

-Insert `amount` 8-bit values at the current origin. `amount` must be a number, symbol, or s-expression directive.
+Insert `amount` 8-bit values at the current origin. `amount` must be a number, symbol, or dot expression.
 The optional `fill` argument specifies a byte value to be used as fill.
 If the `fill` argument is omitted, memory will be filled with 0-bytes.

 #### .dw

 Usage: <pre><b>.db</b> <i>word, [, words...]</i></pre>

-Insert one or more 16-bit values. `word` must be a number, symbol, or s-expression directive.
+Insert one or more 16-bit values. `word` must be a number, symbol, or dot expression.
 Optionally, `words...` may be a comma-separated list of word values.

 #### .equ

 Usage: <pre><i>symbol</i> <b>.equ</b> <i>value</i></pre>

-Define the symbol `symbol`, and set it's value to `value`. `value` may be a number, symbol, or s-expression directive.
+Define the symbol `symbol`, and set it's value to `value`. `value` may be a number, symbol, or dot expression.

 #### .incbin